 Tertiary Care – these services may be used if your child has a complex or rare condition.
 Tertiary care includes specialist hospitals such as Birmingham Children’s Hospital.

 Some people with long term complex health needs qualify for free social care arranged and funded solely by the NHS.
-This is called NHS Continuing Care and is for adults 18+.
+This is called Children and Young People's Continuing Care for children and young people aged under 18 and NHS Continuing Healthcare for adults aged 18+.

 Attending health and medical appointments